Skip to content Skip to Menu KAL Accessibility Statement

 by Gray Kunz

 It is the creation of the great Gray Kunz (1955–2020) who was born in Singapore but trained and began his career in Switzerland.
 He came to New York where, from 1991 until 1998, he was the much lauded chef of Lespinasse.
-In time he started restaurants of his own, but that was not where his strength lay.
 He was a thinker who was interested in the underpinnings of the cooking that he offered.

-Of course, his book has recipes—many of them—each beautifully conceived and presented with careful instructions, tasting notes, plating descriptions, and exquisite color photography.
-While the recipes are by no means beside the point, it is clear that they are there primarily to illustrate the ways in which flavors may be used together—sometimes to harmonize, sometimes to establish startling contrasts.
+The recipes are beautifully conceived and presented with careful instructions, tasting notes, plating descriptions, and exquisite color photography.
+And, while the recipes are by no means beside the point, it is clear that they are there primarily to illustrate the ways in which flavors may be used together—sometimes to harmonize, sometimes to establish startling contrasts.

 Shopping Cart